 Prior to dehydration most fruits require prepping.
 Often this entails simply slicing them to a uniform thickness, spreading them on the dehydrator tray, and spraying them with lemon juice.
 Citrus and other high-acid fruits are prepared the same way, except without spraying with lemon juice.

 To download a list of some common fruits, their prepping instructions, drying time, and shelf life, click here!

 Some fruits are trickier.
 Dehydrating prunes, for instance, takes up to 48 hours.
 Blueberries also require special attention and a few tricks.
 Click on one of the “tricky” fruits below to learn some secretes tricks to achieving the best final product!

-I use my glass jars for short term storage.
-When they become empty I refill them with items from your long-term storage (i.e. items that have been vacuum packed, Mylar bagged, or oxygen packed.
-Don’t get me wrong, your food will last for a year and longer in the jars, but the issue is the light breaking down the food.
-If you place your jars in a dark area then your food can last virtually forever, so your biggest concern is light exposure over a long period of time.
-Years ago jar companies made a blue jar for canning to detour light.
-You can still find the blue jars (I have some) if you go to attic or garage sales.
-Three years ago you couldn’t even give them away (as with clear Mason/Ball jars) but today you have to fight to get them.
-I would not recommend these old jars for canning due to safety reasons, but they are great for long-term storage of dried foods.
+Glass jars can be used for short-term storage.
+When they become empty, simply refill them with items from your long-term storage (i.e. items that have been vacuum packed, and or Mylar bagged).
+Your food will last for a year and longer in the jars, but long-term storage will push this shelf life longer.
+An issue with storing in jars is light exposure, which slowly breaks down food.
+Therefore, try to store your jars away from direct sunlight exposure.
+Years ago, jar companies made a blue jar for canning to deter light.
+You can still find the blue jars if you go to attic or garage sales for a discounted price.
+I would not recommend these old jars for liquid canning due to safety reasons, but they are great for long-term storage of dried foods.
 Some stores also carry the blue jars.